 The question, then, isn’t just how to get new customers.
 It’s how to keep your brand top-of-mind when pests come creeping.

-That’s where smart promotional strategies come in.
+That’s where smart pest control marketing strategies come in.
 And we’re not talking about gimmicks.
 We’re talking about real, clever, and actionable marketing ideas you can use to turn pest problems into business opportunities.

-Here’s a list of pest control promotional ideas that will give your business the buzz it needs.
+Here’s a list of creative pest control ads and promotional ideas that will give your business the buzz it needs.
 And no, we don’t mean the mosquito kind.

 1. Make Your Brand Unforgettable with a Fun Mascot